Repco-Brabham V8: RB760

-'60' series head had gear-driven double overhead camshaft, four valves per cylinder in a conventional placement of 2 intake valves on the inside, 2 exhaust valves outside of the V angle with siamesed intake and exhaust ports for each cylinder.
+'60' series head (Note: Pictures of '60' series drive gears and installation showing the Lucas slide throttle unit.) had gear-driven double overhead camshaft, four valves per cylinder in a conventional placement of 2 intake valves on the inside, 2 exhaust valves outside of the V angle with siamesed intake and exhaust ports for each cylinder.

 One engine was built in 2.8L displacement with the 2.5L crankshaft (55.0 mm stroke) in the bigger bore (90.0 mm) '700' series block and the '60' series four-valve DOHC cylinderhead for the 5.0L version.
 This engine was tested with a turbocharger to comply with the Indy 500 regulations, but with little success.

 4.2L methanol version was used by Jochen Rindt and Masten Gregory on Brabham BT25 at 1968 Indianapolis 500.
 Rindt qualified 32nd and retired after lap 5 due to a broken piston.
 (Note: See a picture of the holed piston here.)
 Gregory did not qualify.
 In 1969 Indianapolis 500, the same two cars were used for Jack Brabham and Peter Revson.
 Brabham qualified 29th and retired after lap 58 due to ignition failure.
 Revson qualified last (33rd) and finished 5th.

-5.0L version (460bhp@7500rpm) was used on Matich SR4 in 1969-70 winning the 1969 Australian Sports Car Championship; was used by Bob Jane on McLaren M6 for John Harvey in 1970-71, winning the 1971 Australian Sports Car Championship; and by Bob Britton on Rennmax Repco driven by Lionel Ayers in 1969-72, finishing 2nd in the 1971 Australian Sports Car Championship.
+5.0L version (460bhp@7500rpm) was used on Matich SR4 in 1969-70 winning the 1969 Australian Sports Car Championship; was used by Bob Jane on McLaren M6 for John Harvey in 1970-71, winning the 1971 Australian Sports Car Championship; and by Bob Britton on Rennmax Repco driven by Lionel Ayers, finishing second in the 1973 and 1974 Australian Sports Car Championships.